-Heating and Cooling System CR148
+Heating and Cooling System P. 142

-- Rotate the fan control dial to adjust the fan speed.

-- Use the MAX button for maximum cool setting. - Rotate the fan control dial to OFF to turn the system off. - Press the $\mathbb{F}{\oplus}^{\mathbb{T}}$ button to defrost the windshield.
+- Rotate the fan control dial to adjust the fan speed. - Press the Mode buttons () / () to select the vents air flows from.
+Rotate the temperature control dial to adjust the temperature. - Use the MAX button for maximum cool setting. - Rotate the fan control dial to OFF to turn the system off. - Press the button to defrost the windshield.